ibm-cloud-docs/cephaas/host_mapping_view.md

 {: #view-all-host-mappings-api}
 {: api}

-Make a `GET /hosts` call to list all volume mappings for a host.
+Make a `GET /hosts` request to list all volume mappings for a host.

 See the following example.